Martin Blunos: Early life and career

+Blunos is from Bath, Somerset.
 His parents came from Latvia to England just after the World War II.
-Martin attended Thornbury Castle School where he excelled in Home Economics.
-Once he'd finished his education, he learned his craft through college training in Cheltenham and Cambridge.
+Martin attended Thornbury Castle School, where he excelled in Home Economics.
+After completing his schooling, Blunos learned his craft through college training in Cheltenham and Cambridge.
 His cooking style is influenced by his half Russian half Latvian mother.
 He did a spell at the Strand Palace Hotel in London, a season in Switzerland and went on a Greek tycoon's yacht before settling down in a job at Lampwick's in Battersea, London.

 Blunos's first restaurant as chef and owner was Lettonie (French for Latvia) in Bristol, which opened in 1988 with a Franco-British style of cooking with some Eastern European elements.
 He had opened it with his then girlfriend, Siân, who would later become his wife.
 He earned his first Michelin star there in 1989, and a second in 1991.
 He felt at the time that his fellow chefs didn't give him much credit, as he wasn't well known prior to winning the accolades from Michelin.
 In 1997 he moved Lettonie to larger premises in his home town of Bath where he was assisted by James Tanner.
 He subsequently felt that he didn't get enough out of the Lettonie "brand", as at the time he felt that he couldn't run more than a single location.
 The restaurant closed in 2001 as he felt that as a chef-proprietor, he couldn't devote enough time to his family.
 It was the birth of his daughter that prompted the decision and thought that the only thing that kept his marriage together was that his wife also worked at the restaurant.
 He opened a new restaurant called Blinis, and his two Michelin star rating followed him to the new premises.
 In September 2002, the owners, Sebastian and Philippa Hughes decided to close the restaurant.
 Blunos launched a court case for unfair dismissal.